Towson DUI Defense Lawyer

 Whether you're in Towson, Baltimore County or anywhere in the State of Maryland, we are uniquely positioned to represent your interests.
 Having worked with local courts, law enforcement officers, and prosecutors, we understand the tactics often employed against defendants and how to address them.

-Call (410) 755-5801 or contact us online today to set up a free consultation.
-We also serve Defendants in Timonium, Baltimore County, and all of Maryland.
+Call (410) 755-5801 or contact us online today to set up a free consultation with your local DUI attorney.
+We also serve defendants in Timonium, Baltimore, and the surrounding area.

 Understanding Maryland DUI Laws and Penalties